Iván Díaz (footballer, born 1993)

-Iván Santiago Díaz (born 23 January 1993) is an Argentine footballer, who last played for Ararat Yerevan.
+Iván Santiago Díaz (born 23 January 1993) is an Argentine footballer, who plays for GS Ilioupolis.

 Career

 Early career

 Diaz started his career 2003 with River Plate, before joined in August 2011 to Greece side Panathinaikos Athens.

 AS Trenčín

 On 8 February 2012, Díaz has signed 4-year contract with AS Trenčín.
 His debut came on 24 March 2012 in a Corgoň Liga match against Slovan Bratislava, entering as a substitute in place of Samuel Štefánik.
 After 19 games in the Corgoň Liga for AS Trenčín, he returned to River Plate, in February 2013.
 In winter 2013, he left the club without explanation.

 Ararat Yerevan

 On 26 July 2021, Díaz signed for Armenian Premier League club Ararat Yerevan.
 On 1 August 2022, Ararat Yerevan announced that Díaz had left the club at the end of his contract.